TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 - MacPro6,x
 - MacBook8,x

-Of course, this patch is intended to bypass this check competely.
+Of course, this patch is intended to bypass this check completely.

 __Warning: This patch has not been tested on macOS 10.12.5 Developer Previews yet.__